 During an interview with the Tampa Tribune in 1981, former World War II engineer Ken Beals recalled how the Reececliff was Lakeland’s only drive-in restaurant.
 He and the flyboys stationed at Drane Field nearby frequented the Reececliff to “drive in and park and have a Coke.“

 In 1953, hiring teenager Jeanette Mobley would prove to be an essential move.
 Mobley, aka Miss Jeanette, would bake pies at Reececliff until her retirement in 2013.

 Pies were already on the menu, but the scratch-made pies would become the thing of Lakeland legend during those critical years.
 The pies have been a Thanksgiving staple in households for years.

-Almost 20 years later, the Reececliff Cliff is still serving good ol’ diner food with the kind of service you’ll only find in a sleepy town.
+In 2002, James Bronkhorst purchased the restaurant from the Stidham family.
+Almost 20 years later, the Reececliff Cliff still serves good ol’ diner food with the kind of service you’ll only find in a sleepy town.

-She chose one of the Daily Specials, the Spaghetti with Meat Sauce and garlic toast.
+It was Monday when my wife Marcela and I had dinner at the Reececliff.
+She chose one of the Daily Specials, the spaghetti with meat sauce and garlic toast.

-I skipped out on the lettuce and tomato on my Reececliff Burger with cheese.
+I skipped the lettuce and tomato on my Original Reececliff Burger with cheese.
 Instead, I went straight old school with onion, pickles, and mustard.

-The crumbly meat that made up the burger patty was just divine.
-I considered taking one back to the hotel and then laid eyes on their pies.
+The crumbly meat that made up the 8oz burger patty was divine.
+I considered taking one back to the hotel and then looked at their pies.